Muthappan: Parassinikkadavu Muthappan

-The Muthappan cult is believed to have originated in Eruvessy, a village located in the hilly eastern region of Kannur district, in northern Kerala.
+The belief in Muthappan is believed to have originated in Eruvessy, a village located in the hilly eastern region of Kannur district, in northern Kerala.
 Eruvessy lies in the remote valley hills of the Kodagu (Coorg) mountains in the Western Ghats.
-A significant site associated with the origin of the cult is the Paddikutty Devi Temple, where the goddess is revered as the foster mother of Sree Muthappan.
+A significant site associated with its origin is the Paddikutty Devi Temple, where the goddess is believed to be the foster mother of Muthappan.
 This temple is situated near the palaces of Mutedath Aramana and Elayidath Aramana, which belonged to the anjaramanakkal (of 5 aramanas or royal house) Mannanar dynasty of Eruvessy, believed to be the last Thiyya dynasty in Kerala.
 Ruins of this palace are still visible today along the banks of the Eruvessy River.

-The traditional narrative associated with Parassinikkadavu Muthappan, one of the most prominent shrines dedicated to the deity, recounts the divine origin of Muthappan.
-Ayyankara Vazhunavar, a nobleman, was distressed by the absence of a child.
+The traditional narrative associated with Parassinikkadavu Muthappan, one of the most prominent shrines dedicated to the deity states the divine origin of Muthappan.

+"Ayyankara Vazhunavar, a nobleman, was distressed by the absence of a child.
 His wife, Padikuttyamma, was a devout follower of Lord Shiva.

-Ayyankara Vazhunavar, was unhappy, as he had no child.
-His wife, Padikutty Antharjanam, was a devotee of Lord Shiva.
 She made a sacrifice to Shiva for children.
 One day in her dream she saw the Lord.
 The very next day, while she was returning after a bath from a nearby river, she saw a pretty child lying on a rock nearby.
-She took the child home and she and her husband brought Him up as their own son.
+She took the child home and she and her husband brought him up as a son.

-The boy used to visit the jungle near their house for hunting with His bow and arrows.
+The boy used to visit the jungle near his house for hunting with his bow and arrows.
 He would then take food to the poor and mingle with local communities.
-As these acts were against the way of brahmin life, his parents earnestly requested he stop this practice, but the boy turned a deaf ear to their warnings.
+As these acts were against brahmin tradition, his parents requested he stop this practice, but the boy ignored their warnings.
 Ayyankara Vazhunavar became very disappointed.

-Ayyankara Vazhunavar decided to take the matters into his hands and admonished him.
-The boy then revealed his divine form (Visvaroopam, or Viswaroopa, his Cosmic All-Pervading Form) to his parents.
+Ayyankara decided to act and admonished him.
+The boy then told about his divine form to his parents.
 They then realized that the boy was not an ordinary child, but a god.
 They prostrated themselves in front of Him, surrendering themselves to Him.
 The moment he left his house, everything that Muthappan saw burned and turned into ashes due to his sadness in having to leave.
 His mother told him that he should not destroy every creation in the world and so Muthappan pierced his eyes so that nothing would be disintegrated by his vision.
 Thiruvappana is depicted as blind for this reason.